LosPhilly/mission-critical-flutter/README.md

 ## ✍️ Citation

-If you use this architecture or reference it in research, please cite:
+If you reference this architecture or implementation:

 **Phillips, Carlos.
 (2025). _Mission-Critical Flutter: Building High-Integrity Applications._**